CCRAN November 14

 photo

-Thomas Flannery, B.Sc., MBA; Prostate Cancer, Stage 4; Prostate Cancer Foundation Canada
+Thomas Flannery, B.Sc., MBA; Stage 4 Prostate Cancer Patient; Prostate Cancer Foundation Canada

 In 2011, Thomas was diagnosed with prostate cancer.
 His disease is advanced metastatic in nature and primarily located in his thoracic lymph system.
 Over the last 13 years, Thomas’s treatment has consisted of a radical prostatectomy, two lymph dissections, hormone therapy, eventually chemotherapy, and second generation ARAT drug, darolutamide, which is effectively controlling his disease.
 Thomas’s education includes a B.Sc. in Biology Biochemistry and an MBA.
 He has worked in aerospace as an engineer, consulting, the music industry, and is now a builder.
 Thomas’s advocacy began in 2012 where he joined a local support group to assist other men with prostate cancer.
 His science background and general inquisitive nature have been useful attributes to assist in navigating the complex landscape of prostate cancer and permitted him to communicate very effectively with the myriad of health care professionals and other men.
 Thomas has participated as a patient advocate in numerous research grant reviews, as part of the Scientist–Survivor Participant program with AACR 2023, with CIHR, and as a Patient Participant with BioCanRx at their Summit for Immunotherapy.
 He has met international researchers while participating as a Patient Representative in grant reviews, furthering his understanding of this disease.
 As one of the leaders in the PCFC (Prostate Cancer Foundation Canada), Advanced Cancer Support Group and as a participant in the Toronto Warriors he has been counselling men with advanced metastatic disease both locally and nationally in Canada helping them understand their disease and to enable them to effectively engage their medical teams.